You Need To Forgive Yourself And Others

 • It opens the door to new opportunities and growth

-Alright, let’s get real for a second.
 Self-forgiveness isn’t always easy.
-It can be downright uncomfortable.
+It can be uncomfortable.
 But discomfort is where growth happens, so let’s lean into it.

 Here’s your action plan:

 I used to beat myself up for days over every little mistake.
 It was paralyzing.
-But when I started following these steps, I found myself bouncing back faster and stronger each time.
+However, when I began following these steps, I found myself recovering faster and stronger each time.

 Now, let’s talk about pardoning others.
 This one’s tricky because you can’t control other people’s actions, only your response to them.